FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 Getting Started
 ===============
 The easiest way to run helyOS locally is by using the docker image.
 The docker image can run locally or be deployed in a cloud provider.
-One can run the docker image using a single line command:
+The docker image can be run by using a single line command:

 .. code::